arhelmus/akka-http-rest/README.md

 ### Structure
 All business logic is located in `core` package, every package inside is related to some domain.
-Service classes contains high level logic that related to data manipulation, that means that service MUST NOT implement storaging and queering for the data.
+Service classes contains high level logic that related to data manipulation, that means that service MUST NOT implement storaging and querying for the data.
 For storaging there are Storage classes that always have interface with two implementation, production one and in-memory one.
 That's needed to fasten tests of services and make it independent from each other.